 a once civilized golf court, they even do stunts involving LIVE alligators, and so on.
 While Johnny Knoxvile and his pals put their life at risk, they are entertaining people at the same time.
 Get ready for Jackass: The Movie!!

-2006 with the following BBFC comment: The cuts were Compulsory.
+the following BBFC comment: The cuts were Compulsory.
 Distributor required to add a warning caption immediately after the title warning that imitation of stunts is highly dangerous and may result in injury or death

 Jackass Presents: Bad Grandpa is a 2013 USA comedy by Jeff Tremaine.
 With Johnny Knoxville, Jackson Nicoll and Greg Harris.